 Dr. Mike Campbell on Google+

-Last week was a largely negative affair for the world’s major stock markets with only the Nasdaq and FTSE markets making any ground.
+Last week was another negative affair for the world’s major markets.

-Last week was a largely negative affair for the world’s major stock markets with only the US markets making any ground.
+Last week was a negative affair for the world’s major markets.
+In this summary, we will also review the figures for Q3.

 The US Dollar is the de facto international trading currency, so anything which affects its value will have repercussions around the world.